ArielMejiaDev/arielmejiadev.github.io/content/blog/13-print-a-div-tag-content-in-javascript.md

     </script>
 ```

+In order to test it, click the button and wallah trick done!

 ## What does the script?

-It gets the html element with the id "certificate", then it get the original html layout content, then it creates a new one and add the div content to this "new" html, then it prints the new html layout and finally the html becomes the original html layout.
+- It gets the `html` element with the id `certificate`
+- creates a new html element
+- add the content from the element with id `certificate`  inside this new element
+- prints the new html element
+- finally the html becomes the original html layout

+Thanks for reading!